phongduong/my-portfolio/portfolio/posts/2-projects-in-2-weeks.md

 ---
-title: 2 projects in 2 weeks
+title: 2 projects in 2 week
 description: Recently I have developed and deployed 2 apps for my project in 2 weeks.
 publish_date: 04-11-2019
 tag: programming